ymca-logo-white

 Meals served

 Most people do not think about the YMCA as a food service.
-Last year, an astounding 161,894 meals were served to children, youth, and adults through School-Age Child Care, Child Development Centers, Chestnut Street Family YMCA Summer Day Camps, Early Learning Readiness, Safe Place Services, and the YMCA Black Achievers Program.
+Last year, an astounding 165,625 meals were served to children, youth, and adults through School-Age Child Care, Child Development Centers, Chestnut Street Family YMCA Summer Day Camps, Early Learning Readiness, Safe Place Services, the YMCA Black Achievers Program, and more.

 Membership